plain-plain-text/plain-plain-text.org/_modules/save/stage-commit-change.md

 files, and files with a red `-` are deleted files.
 Note that, for Git, a renamed file is two files: one deleted and a new one created.

-To Stage a file, either click on the “Stage All” button or click on the file and press <kbd>return</kbd>.
+To stage a file, either click on the “Stage All” button or click on the file and press <kbd>return</kbd>.
 Reverse the process to unstage.

 When a file is highlighted in the Git Tab, the Unstaged Changes tab opens,